MoreMcmeta/core/info/guides/ANIMATION-FORMAT.md

 ## Animation Properties
 ### Structure
-See [Examples](#mcmeta-examples) for examples of correct syntax.
+See [Examples](#moremcmeta-examples) for examples of correct syntax.
 This chart merely describes how properties are nested.
 ```
 .
 +-- "texture"
 |   +-- "blur"
 |   +-- "clamp"
-+-- "moremcmeta"
++-- "animation"
 |   +-- "interpolate"
 |   +-- "width"
 |   +-- "height"